 It is also interesting to note that these mountain while lofty are still growing taller and the river valleys and gorges are getting deeper.
 The growing mountains are perhaps also the reason why the settlement that seems 15 minutes away, takes an hour to reach!!

 As the Himalayas continue their journey to the sky, they have the power not only to impress a traveler’s soul but also to dictate the climate of a subcontinent.
 The annual burst of the monsoon that hits the Indian subcontinent would have been nowhere near as dramatic if not for the Himalayas.
 As moisture-laden wind from the Bay of Bengal rushes towards the north in its journey to Tibet, it is forced to hike up the Himalayas, sweating out almost all of its moisture content along the southern slopes leaving Tibet high and dry.

-If you come here during the spring (Mar-May), you will see how the day starts nice and bright and gets progressively windier and cloudier, frequently leading to afternoon showers.
+If you come here during the spring (Mar-May), you will see how the day starts nice and clear and gets progressively windier and cloudier, leading frequently to afternoon showers.
 This to and fro goes on for around a month until the monsoon bursts in its full glory around mid-June.
-The road leading into Manang and out of Jomsom is simply crazy after the rains start and even flights out of Jomsom become somewhat unpredictable.
+The road leading into Manang and out of Jomsom is simply crazy after the rains start and even flights out of Jomsom become rather unpredictable.
 However, the one exception to this is the trans-Himalayan region of Mustang and to some extent Manang.
-These regions are shielded from the monsoon by the towering Himalayas, and very little rain makes it that far.
+These regions are shielded from the monsoon by the towering Himalayas and very little rain makes it that far.
 The result is that both of these regions are very arid and dry.